Stereotypes of South Asians: Indophobia

 The term "Indophobia" was first coined in western academia by American Indologist Thomas Trautmann to describe negative attitudes expressed by some British Indologists against Indian history, society, religions and culture.
-Historians have noted that during the British Empire, "evangelical influence drove British policy down a path that tended to minimize and denigrate the accomplishments of Indian civilization and to position itself as the negation of the earlier British Indomania that was nourished by belief in Indian wisdom."
+Trautmann claimed that during the period of British rule in India, "evangelical influence drove British policy down a path that tended to minimize and denigrate the accomplishments of Indian civilization and to position itself as the negation of the earlier British Indomania that was nourished by belief in Indian wisdom."

-In Charles Grant's highly influential "Observations on the ...Asiatic subjects of Great Britain" (1796), Grant alleged that the Hindus are "a people exceedingly depraved".
-Similarly, British colonial era historian, James Mill claimed that both Indians and Chinese people are cowardly, unfeeling, and mendacious.
-Both Mill and Grant attacked Orientalist scholarship that was too respectful of Indian culture.
-James Mill wrote extensively about India and on Eastern religions, even though he never once visited India.
-Nevertheless, James Mill was widely read, and influenced the initial impressions of South Asia in Western mind.
+In Charles Grant's highly influential 1796 work Observations on the ...Asiatic subjects of Great Britain, he alleged that the Hindus are "a people exceedingly depraved".
+Similarly, Scottish historian James Mill claimed that both Indian and Chinese people were cowardly, unfeeling, and mendacious.
+Both Mill and Grant attacked Orientalist scholarship that they felt was too respectful of Indian culture.
+Mill wrote extensively about India and on Eastern religions, even though he never visited India.
+Nevertheless, Mill was widely read, and influenced the initial impressions of South Asia in Western mind.
 Mill was later criticised for being prejudiced against Hindus.
 The Indologist H.H.
 Wilson wrote that the tendency of Mill's work is "evil".
-Such historic Indophobic literature has been suggested as a cause of dehumanizing stereotypes about South Asians.
+Such historic Indophobic literature has been suggested as a possible source for some of the stereotypes about South Asians.

-Rebellion and miscegenation

-Stereotypes of Indians intensified and changed during and after the Indian Rebellion of 1857 when some Indian sepoys and members of the native population rebelled against the British East India Company's rule in India.
-It has been argued that allegations of war rape were used as propaganda by British colonialists to justify the colonisation of India.
-While incidents of rape committed by Indian rebels against English women and girls were generally uncommon during the rebellion, this was exaggerated to great effect by the British media to justify British colonialism in the Indian subcontinent and to violently suppress opposition.